shubhamraj17/GraphQLAPIFramework/README.md

 ### IDE - Intellij
 ## Steps to run tests
 ### 1. Open the project folder in Intellij IDE
-### 2. Run command - mvn clean install -U (this will download all maven dependencies), make sure the build is successful.
+### 2. Run command - `mvn clean install -U` (this will download all maven dependencies), make sure the build is successful.
-### 3. Individual tests can be run directly from the file - GraphQLTest.java or use the command mvn test to run all the tests.
+### 3. Individual tests can be run directly from the file - GraphQLTest.java or use the command - ` mvn test` to run all the tests.
 ## Report -
 |    Test    | Methods Passed | Scenarios Passed | # skipped | # failed |  Total Time  | Included Groups | Excluded Groups |
 |:----------:|:--------------:|:----------------:|:---------:|:--------:|:------------:|:---------------:|:---------------:|